lokendrarawat97/spree_amazon_affiliate/README.md

 ----

 * ability to set amazon settings in admin
-* improve product pages link to amazon (style, associate link lookup, verify click tracking)
+* improve product pages link to amazon
 * better test coverage
 * translate to new languages